 Anyway, we met many people that did and were complaining a lot about the bad internet connection.
 The Internet often just costs around 1 Dollar for 10 GB so I guess it is worth a try though.

 The aim of this Dictatorship was to build a state of farmers.
 Everyone that tried to resist got killed immediately.
-Later it was just enough to were glasses (as they were a sign of “too much education”) or having soft hands (meaning that this person wasn’t working hard enough) in order to get killed by the soldiars of the Khmer Rouge.
+Later it was just enough to wear glasses (as they were a sign of “too much education”) or having soft hands (meaning that this person wasn’t working hard enough) in order to get killed by the soldiers of the Khmer Rouge.